Nill-R/sindict/docs/manual/HOWTO.md

 ## Even further?

 Fork the project.
 Make changes.
 Commit.
 Make Pull Requests.
-Aye, here at last you need to know some Git and Github processes.
+Aye, here at last you need to know some Git and GitLab processes.